l1t48/InkAndInsight-Frontend/README.md

-# Book & Quotes Management Frontend
+# Book & Quotes Management Frontend (This project was previously deployed online.
+However, due to limitations of the free hosting plan, the database expired, and the deployment was subsequently taken down)

 **Note for Testing/Deployment:**
 The backend service is currently hosted on a **free-tier service**.
 The server will "sleep" after a period of inactivity and requires time to wake up upon the first request.
 To ensure a smooth testing experience, please access the backend directly at [**https://test-backend-u24f.onrender.com/api/test**] and wait for a response **before** accessing the frontend.
 Avoid using browser anonymous mode because it won't work with the current cookie management setup.